lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

    The two *setforce* commands cancel the forces applied on the atoms of the two edges, respectively.
-A fix setforce applies at every step of the simulation, and are here applying along all 3 directions: :math:`x`, :math:`y` and :math:`z`.
-The two velocity commands set the initial velocities along :math:`x`, :math:`y`, and :math:`z` to 0 for the atoms of the edges.
+The cancellation of the forces is done at every step, and along all 3 directions of space, :math:`x`, :math:`y`, and :math:`z`, due to the use of *0 0 0*.
+The two *velocity* commands set the initial velocities along :math:`x`, :math:`y`, and :math:`z` to 0 for the atoms of *carbon_top* and *carbon_bot*, respectively.

+.. container:: justify

     As a consequence of these last four commands, the atoms of the edges will remain immobile during the simulation (or at least they would if no other command was applied to them).

 .. admonition:: On imposing a constant velocity to a system
     :class: info

-    The *velocity set* commands impose the velocity of a group of atoms *when it is read*, but do not enforce the velocity during the entire simulation.
+    The *velocity set* commands impose the velocity of a group of atoms at the start of a run, but does not enforce the velocity during the entire simulation.

-    When *velocity set* is used in combination with *setforce 0 0 0*, the atoms wont feel any force during the entire simulation.
-According to the Newton equation, no force means no acceleration, meaning that the initial velocity will persist.
+    When *velocity set* is used in combination with *setforce 0 0 0*, as is the case here, the atoms wont feel any force during the entire simulation.
+According to the Newton equation, no force means no acceleration, meaning that the initial velocity will persist during the entire simulation, thus producing a constant velocity motion.

 Data extraction
 ---------------